Find Cheap Medicare Plans in Your Area

 With Medigap, all of the Medicare Part B chiropractic restrictions and exclusions apply.
 That means Medicare coverage is limited to manual manipulation of the spine that is medically necessary.
 You'll also need to visit your doctor before the chiropractor.

-All Medicare Supplement plans will reduce your Medicare Part B deductible, with the reduction amount ranging from 50% to 100%.
+All Medicare Supplement plans will reduce your Medicare Part B coinsurance by 50% to 100%.
 In the table below, you can see your copayment cost for chiropractic care after you've met your deductible.

 Your cost for medically necessary chiropractic adjustments